carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 After normalization, the min, max, and mean pixel values are 0.0 , 1.0 , and 0.0 respectively.
 ```

 Of course, if there are a large number of images to preprocess you do not want to copy and paste these steps for each image!
-Fortunately, keras has a solution for that: [tf.keras.utils.image_dataset_from_directory]
+Fortunately, Keras has a solution for that: [tf.keras.utils.image_dataset_from_directory]

 ### One-hot encoding